-People often use the terms ‘landlord’ and ‘lettings agent’ interchangeably, but they're not the same thing.
+People often use the terms ‘landlord’ and ‘letting agent’ interchangeably, but they're not the same thing.
 We explain the difference, and the pros and cons of dealing with each.

 If you are a tenant with any sort of query about your home – whether it’s reporting repairs or requesting an extension of your tenancy, who do you contact?

-The answer is usually as follows: if the property is being managed, it’s the lettings agent who represents the landlord.
+The answer is usually as follows: if the property is being managed, it’s the letting agent who represents the landlord.
 And if it’s not, it’s the landlord direct.

 But is one any better than the other?
 A lot comes down to the reliability of the particular agent or landlord you’ll be dealing with – but here are some rough pros and cons.